History

 1979

-Chris joined the Urban Design Committee of the Oakland Citizen’s Committee for Urban Renewal.
-This committee evolved into Oakland Design Advocates, and introduced Chris to the architects and urban planners who she increasingly collaborated with and who bolstered her business’s growth.
+Chris Pattillo joins the Urban Design Committee of the Oakland Citizen’s Committee for Urban Renewal.
+This committee evolves into Oakland Design Advocates, and Chris becomes chair for 12 years.
+During that time, she sees all projects passing through the City of Oakland Department of Planning.

 1993